The Irish Republican Movement Collection

 Welcome to the Irish Republican Movement Collection at IUPUI.
 The collection offers resources for students, teachers, and scholars interested in Irish history, Irish politics, social movements, political activism, and “terrorism.”

 The Irish Republican Movement dates from the 18th century and the development of republican political philosophy.
 Modern Irish Republicanism dates from 1916 and the “Easter” Rising, whose leaders included Patrick Pearse, James Connolly, and Tom Clarke.
-More recently, the Irish Republican Movement is probably best known through the activism of two organizations, the Provisional Irish Republican Army (founded December 1969) and “Provisional” Sinn Féin (founded 1970; henceforth, Sinn Féin).
-For information on Sinn Féin see: http://www.sinnfein.ie/ and http://www.anphoblacht.com/
+More recently, the Irish Republican Movement is probably best known through the activities of two organizations, the "Provisional" Irish Republican Army (founded December 1969) and “Provisional” Sinn Féin (founded 1970; see: http://www.sinnfein.ie/ and http://www.anphoblacht.com/).

 The Collection’s resources: